← All posts

 If ov mcp serve isn’t running or the session has expired, vault_run fails with a clear error:

-Error: vault session not active — run 'ov vault unlock' to start a session
+Error: vault session not active — restart ov mcp serve to start a session

 Claude will see this error and tell you to unlock.
 It won’t fall back to reading .env or prompting you for credentials directly.
 The failure mode is explicit, not silent.